f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/application-dmz/README.md

 ![HTTP LB](./assets/http_lb_name.png)

 Then we will configure **Domains and LB Type** section.
-Type in the **arcadia-dmz.f5-cloud-demo.com** domain and select **HTTPS with Automatic Certificate** as Load Balancer Type.
-Make sure to enable HTTP redirect to HTTPS and add HSTS header.
+Type in the **arcadia-dmz.f5-cloud-demo.com** domain.
+Make sure **HTTPS with Automatic Certificate** is specified as Load Balancer Type.
+Enable HTTP redirect to HTTPS and add HSTS header.

 ![HTTP LB](./assets/http_lb_domain.png)